ebmoccela/ebmoccela.github.io/school_typing_game.md

 Code available upon request

 ## Software Engineering II Class
-This course gave me the oppurtunity to work with a group and with new technologies I wasn't familiar with.
+This course gave me the opportunity to work with a group and with new technologies I wasn't familiar with.
 We learned how to divide work, assist each other, plan and take on new challenges.